MinaSeddik/dev-shortcut/Spring/spring-mvc.md

 ```

+## <a name='ContextConfiguration_SpringApplicationConfiguration'> @ContextConfiguration vs @SpringApplicationConfiguration </a>

+@ContextConfiguration is an annotation from the Spring Test Framework, which is suitable for every Spring application, @SpringApplicationConfiguration is from Spring Boot and is actually a composite annotation, which includes ContextConfiguration with the custom SpringApplicationContextLoader as loader.

+Even though both **@ContextConfiguration** and **@SpringApplicationConfiguration** annotations are used along withSpringJUnit4ClassRunner to specify how to **load the Spring application context**

+Although @ContextConfiguration does a great job in loading application context it doesn’t take full advantage of Spring Boot features.

+ Spring Boot applications are ultimately loaded by either SpringApplication ( in case of the JAR) or SpringBootServletInitializer.
+This class not only loads the application context but also enables logging and loading of external properties specified in application.properties or application.yml file, and other features of Spring Boot framework, which is not loaded or enabled by the
+ @ContextConfiguration annotation.

 ## <a name='unit_test'> Unit test using spring (Complex and I'd rather use spring-boot test) </a>

 Every unit test which we write to test the behavior of a controller method consists of these steps: